Lightcurves of the Karin family asteroids: Analysis and results

 \subsubsection{(7719) 1997GT${}_{36}$}

 This asteroids was observed for four consecutive nights in 2003 October.
 The composite lightcurve is shown in Fig. \ref{fig:lc_all}(b).

 WCA found the highest peak at $P=73.887$ hours, while LSA yielded the highest power at $P=29.555$ hours.
 The periodicity $P=29.555$ hours was also detected as the second highest peak in the power spectra that WCA produced.
 We compared both the lightcurves and noticed that the periodicity $P = 29.555$ hours looks more reasonable, although we could not completely eliminate the possibility of the other period, $P=73.887$ hours.
-The peak-to-peak variation magnitude turned out to be $0.48 \pm 0.02$ at the solar phase angle $\alpha = 18.6^{\circ}$, which is an average angle during our observation period.
-We obtained the reduced peak-to-peak variation magnitude as $A(0) = 0.31 \pm 0.02$.
+The peak-to-trough variation turned out to be $0.48 \pm 0.02$ at the solar phase angle $\alpha = 18.6^{\circ}$, which is an average angle during our observation period.
+We obtained the reduced peak-to-trough variation as $A(0) = 0.31 \pm 0.02$.
 The axis ratio was estimated as $a/b = 1.33$.